[wpseo_breadcrumb]

 Answer:

-Foam density and firmness are very different things when discussing cushions.
+Foam density and firmness are very different things.

 Cushions are measured by two values: